 The Connect Between Stress and Mental Health

-Stress is a killer.
+Stress can be overwhelming.
 The impact of stress can be felt throughout the body and can lead to life-changing and debilitating illnesses if left unmanaged.
 This guide will address how stress affects the body and mind, discuss how to identify stress, and provide steps to take when confronted with acute and long-term stress.

 The Impact of Stress